AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ## Game architecture

-To keep it simple we will keep all game logic in the main page (_index.html_).
-This means that this page needs to be opened in a browser and only once!
-It acts as a monitor and a game server but as a client for data syncing to the deepstream server.
+By keep all the original logic in the browser, we can reuse it as our game server, allowing it to keep track of the score and game status.

 A player needs to open another page which contains only some controller for its pong paddle.
 This page acts like a gamepad.